Face Coverings Required at All DFS Facilities

-On Tuesday, May 26, Governor Northam issued Executive Order 63 and Order of Public Health Emergency Five regarding the wearing of face coverings while inside buildings.
-Beginning on Friday, May 29, this Order requires all those entering state government buildings for the purposes of accessing government services to cover their mouth and nose with a face covering, as described and recommended by the Centers for Disease Control and Prevention (CDC).
+On February 24, 2021, Governor Northam issued EO-72 THIRD AMENDED and Order of Public Health Emergency Nine Easing of Commonsense Surge Restrictions Due to Novel Coronavirus (COVID-19), which extended the requirement of wearing of face coverings while inside buildings, among other things.
+Anyone entering a DFS facility must wear a face covering that covers their mouth and nose, as described and recommended by the Centers for Disease Control and Prevention (CDC) and the Virginia Department of Health.
 All law enforcement officers, attorneys, and other individuals entering Department of Forensic Science facilities must have a face covering over their nose and mouth to enter the building, unless they have a health condition that would prohibit them from doing so.
-Out of respect and concern for the safety of our customers, DFS staff members will also be required to wear face coverings when interacting with our customers face-to-face.
+DFS staff members are also required to wear face coverings when interacting with our customers face-to-face.

 DFS will continue with the measures it instituted in March 2020 to protect its customers and staff during the evidence submission/transmission process.
 Thank you for your understanding and cooperation.